Liupanx/Liupanx/README.md

 ## ✨ Fun Stuff
 🌽 Spent 4 years living in cornfields — guess which U.S. state?
 🎬 Acted in a short film (*Lost in Shanghai*) that won a film fest
-🧁 Baking is my debugging therapy — think *Cooking Spirit* meets mindfulness (translated poetically by ChatGPT)
+🧁 Baking is my debugging therapy — think *Cooking Spirit* meets mindfulness (Yes, ChatGPT poetically translated my baking thoughts from Chinese)

 ## 🔗 Connect with Me
 📧 liupanx@gmail.com